 Consumers have recently shifted towards a plant-based diet citing a desire for a healthier lifestyle and increased environmental awareness.4 However, many consumers may not be fully aware of the highly processed nature of many plant-based proteins including that of plant-based milk.

 Moreover, plant-based milk tends to have added sugar and lower total protein content compared to their dairy counterparts.

 When assessing the protein quality of dairy, amino acid composition, digestibility, and bioavailability are all taken into consideration.

 Protein from animal sources is generally higher quality versus plant-based protein due to its wider array of essential amino acids and high bioavailability.5

-The amino acid profile of low lactose dairy and its increased bioavailability make it an excellent high quality protein choice for those concerned with nutrition quality and digestive comfort.
+The amino acid profile of low lactose dairy and its increased bioavailability makes it an excellent high-quality protein choice for those concerned with nutrition quality and digestive comfort.

 Registered Dietitian Nutritionist